Nut-Free Lunches

 - Southwestern Veggie Tostadas: Made with refried beans and cheese this is like a mini Mexican Pizza.
 And what kid does not love pizza?

-- Leftovers: If your kids love pasta or they love soup, why not warm it up and pack it in a thermos?
+- Leftovers: If your kids love pasta or soup, why not warm up leftover Instant Pot Mac and Cheese or Stovetop Mac and Cheese and pack it in a thermos?
 Or maybe you had leftover chicken tenders--why not pack those?
 Never underestimate the power of leftovers!

 If you have more simple peanut-free lunch ideas, I would love for you to share them with us in the comments.
 Together we can help make simple, safe lunches for our children.